cuba-platform/ldap-addon/README.md

 ldap.expiringSessionsEnable = true
 ```

+**Note:** By default, if the component is enabled, users cannot log in to the system using CUBA credentials.
+If it is
+required to permit particular users to log in using CUBA credentials, their usernames should be specified as values
+of the `cuba.web.standardAuthenticationUsers` and `ldap.standardAuthenticationUsers` properties.

 ## Additional Information

 You should keep in mind that the LDAP component should be enabled for each CUBA application, which is expected to use